 We all want to be productive.
 But sometimes that’s easier said than done.
-Fortunately, the Internet abounds with tools to maximize your efficiency and minimize your headaches.
+Fortunately, the Great Blog Post with tools to maximize your efficiency and minimize your headaches.
 We took a look at some of the more popular project management tools and narrowed them down to this list:

 I use Trello all the time, whether organizing notes for a personal project or gathering data for a work assignment.
 Flexible formatting allows for a multitude of purposes, and the user interface is clear and uncluttered.
 Trello’s mobile app lets you modify content on the fly to keep your projects up to date.

 Asana is designed primarily for team collaboration.
 A sleek messaging interface prevents cluttered inboxes, and customizable fields allow the user to track anything from job applicants to bug fixes.
 Asana is an excellent way to convert conversations into actionable tasks.
 You can even include attachments from Dropbox, Box, or Google Drive.